(Activations, Deployments, Mobilizations, Permanent Change of Station, Temporary Duty Assignment, Drill, and Unit Training Assemblies)

 - Selection of comparable coursework as assigned by the faculty member

-- Complete coursework as an Independent Study, being given an incomplete grade for the course, or withdrawing from the course.
+- Complete coursework as an Independent Study, being given an incomplete grade for the course, using the Satisfactory/Unsatisfactory grading option, or withdrawing from the course.

 Both the student and the faculty member must agree that the length of the absence is reasonable given the type and structure of the course.
 The student and faculty member will agree upon a plan in writing that details expectations for successful completion of the course in question.
 If a faculty member offers the option of dropping a quiz/test grade, military related absences will not constitute the dropped quiz/test unless the student chooses.
 In situations where the length of absences is detrimental to the student’s ability to successfully complete the agreed upon plan, it may be within the student’s best interest to take a military leave of absence.
 Should a student exercise this option, SUNY New Paltz will remove the course(s) from their transcript.
 All subsequent Financial Aid, GI BILL® funds, TA, etc…will be recalculated and returned to its original source.